Class 9: Character Devices¶

 add a parameter

-to the module, which is the maximum size of the greetingat module startup, allocate (using
+bufsizeto the module, which is the maximum size of the greetingat module startup, allocate (using

-, and use it instead of the current static bufferadd support for the
+kmalloc) a buffer of the given size, fill it with the default greeting"Hello, world!\n", and use it instead of the current static bufferadd support for the

-operation, which will write to this bufferdata should be written to the position currently indicated by the file descriptor
+writeoperation, which will write to this bufferdata should be written to the position currently indicated by the file descriptor

 after writing, the final position in the file should be remembered and considered as the current size of the greeting (for the purpose of reading)

-Moreover, add a sysfs file that will read-only display the current value of hello_repeats
+Moreover, add a sysfs file that will read-only display the current value of hello_repeats.

 Literature¶